 A good way to take advantage of the time and be able to see more things in Valencia is to rent a scooter.
 This is helpful if you are planning to go to the beach, and many other places.

-If you just want to be around the city center, just a bike or by walk will be enough.
+If you just want to be around the city center, stick with a bicycle or wander around on foot.